bicanski/VisualGridsRecognitionMem/README.md

 Some sample stimuli are included to get you started.
-The coordinates selected for foveation during the learning phase are saved in the folder IMcoord.
+The coordinates selected for foveation during the learning phase are saved in the folder IMcoords.
+THe folder stimlib contains some stimuli.

-CODE WILL BE UPLOADED SHORTLY
+Important note, following the sensory discrimination of a local feature, activity across all cells which may or may not code for the local feature is pruned (candidates have to supass X standard deviations across the population).
+This means, with fewer stimuli in the library that threshold has to be lowered to observe interference effects.
+There are additional notes in the code explaining this.

+Enjoy.